eonil/ridl/README.md

 }
 ```

-Therefore combined, you can provide your custom implementation
+Therefore combined, you can bind your custom implementation
 to the generated code.